 The faculty in the department conducts a wide variety of research in the field.
 Recent projects include experimental and computational efforts to explore fire behavior, material ignition and burning characteristics, spontaneous ignition, small-scale experimental methods, fire detector response, sprays from sprinklers and nozzles, evacuation, and smoke control.
 The research contributes to the fire protection engineering field by improving the understanding of fire behavior, developing design aids, and making advances in fire investigations.
 See the Research page for more information.

 The extraordinary support of our alumni is highly appreciated.
 They remain connected to and supportive of the department in countless ways, including participation as members of our Curriculum Advisory Committee, contributing their professional expertise to classes as adjunct faculty and mentoring our students in class projects and internships.
-Please follow this link for a detailed Strategic Plan (2016-2020).

 The Fire Research and Education (FIRE) Center was established in 2003 as a membership organization.
 Members support our most talented undergraduates with scholarships and provide financial support to our best graduate students as they progress to advanced degrees.